// in server1.js

 // callback: callback function to pass a message back to the client

-const proceed = function(_GET, _POST, callback) {
+const handler = function(_GET, _POST, callback) {

 ...